 So, there it is.
 If you’re an American or writing for an American audience, the single L spelling of canceled is the one to opt for.
 And if you’re back in old Blighty you’ll stick to the LL.

-If you’re struggling to remember which is which, don’t forget that the ProwritingAid Realtime Report will always be there to tell you the difference.
-Sign up for a free trial today to get started.
 Alternatively, there is a simple rule.
 If you’re trying to recall which spelling belongs to which country, just remember that American English always opts for the shorter, simpler version.

 But don’t worry too much—both spellings are fine.
 No need to worry about being canceled!